wwarthen/RomWBW/Source/Doc/SystemGuide.md

 | A: Bank ID                             |                                        |

 This function will select the memory bank identified by Bank ID (A).
-All registers are preserved.
+Register AF is destroyed.
+All other registers are preserved.

-The warnings described in [Function 0xF3 -- System Get Bank (SYSGETBNK)] should be observed.
+The warnings described in [Function 0xF2 -- System Set Bank (SYSSETBNK)] should be observed.

 ### Bank Copy (BNKCPY)